-- 1. Turn off everything (unless instructed otherwise). - 2.
-Remove the power cords from the outlets. - 3.
-Remove the signal cables from the connectors. - 4.
-Remove all cables from the devices

-To Connect:

 - 1. Turn off everything (unless instructed otherwise).

+- 2. Remove the power cords from the outlets.

+- 3. Remove the signal cables from the connectors.

+- 4. Remove all cables from the devices.

+- To Connect:

+- 1. Turn off everything (unless instructed otherwise).

 - 2. Attach all cables to the devices.

 - 3. Attach the signal cables to the connectors.

 - 4. Attach the power cords to the outlets.

 - 5. Turn on the devices.

-(D005)
+- (D005)

-If you were directed here from the Beginning problem analysis procedure because your HMC is not functioning correctly, continue with the "Entry point for HMC problem determination" on page 52.
+If you were directed here from the Beginning problem analysis procedure because your HMC is not functioning correctly, continue with the "Entry point for HMC problem determination" on page 60.

-To perform other maintenance tasks on your HMC, refer to the following procedures:
+To perform other maintenance tasks on your HMC, see following procedures:

-- For general maintenance information on the base personal computer that is used to build the HMC, see "HMC diagnostics" on page 4. - For instructions to replace an HMC, see Replacing an HMC. - For HMC parts information, refer to the following: - Hardware Management Console (HMC) parts.
-Because the personal computer that is used for your HMC can be serviced by the customer, you are the service provider for your HMC. - To find links to the appropriate personal computer hardware maintenance information, see "Equivalent maintenance information for the HMC personal computer hardware" on page 5. - For removing and replacing HMC parts, see "Removal and replacement procedures" on page 7. - For backing up critical disk drive information on the HMC, refer to the Backing up critical HMC data topic. - For restoring disk drive information on the HMC, refer to Reinstalling the HMC machine code.

-• For checking modem settings, refer to the Cabling the HMC topic.
+- For general maintenance information on the base personal computer that is used to build the HMC, see "HMC diagnostics" on page 5. - For instructions to replace an HMC, see Replacing an HMC. - For HMC parts information, see following: - Hardware Management Console (HMC) parts.
+Because the personal computer that is used for your HMC can be serviced by the customer, you are the service provider for your HMC. - To find links to the appropriate personal computer hardware maintenance information, see "Equivalent maintenance information for the HMC personal computer hardware" on page 6. - For removing and replacing HMC parts, see "Removal and replacement procedures" on page 8. - For backing up critical disk drive information on the HMC, see Backing up critical HMC data topic. - For restoring disk drive information on the HMC, see Reinstalling the HMC machine code . - For checking modem settings, see Cabling the HMC topic.